MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 [Image of far manipulating 2D slate] <br>

 ## 3D object manipulation
 In direct manipulation, there are two ways for users to manipulate 3D object, Affordance Based Manipulation and Non-affordnace Based Manipulation.
-In point and commit model for far interaction, users are capable of achieving exactly the same tasks through the hand rays.
+In point and commit model, users are capable of achieving exactly the same tasks through the hand rays.
 No additional learning is needed.<br>

+### Affordance Based Manipulation
-For Affordance Based Manipulation, users use hand ray to target and reveal the bounding box and manipulation affordances.
-Users can grab the bounding box to move the whole object, the edge affordances to rotate and the coner affordances to scale uniformly.<br>
+Users use hand rays to point and reveal the bounding box and manipulation affordances.
+Users can apply the manipulation gesture on the bounding box to move the whole object, on the edge affordances to rotate and on the coner affordances to scale uniformly.<br>

+### Non-affordance Based Manipulation
-For non-affordnace based manipulation, users can point with hand rays to reveal the bounding box then grab it.
-If the bounding box is targeted and grabbed with one hand, the translation and rotation of the object are associated to motion and orientation of the hand.
-When the object is targeted and grabbed with two hands, users can translate, scale and rotate it according to relative motions of two hands.<br>
+Users point with hand rays to reveal the bounding box then directly apply manipulation gestures on it.
+With one hand, the translation and rotation of the object are associated to motion and orientation of the hand.
+With two hands, users can translate, scale and rotate it according to relative motions of two hands.<br>
 ![](images/3D-Object-Manipultaion-Far-720px.jpg)<br>

 ## Instinctual gesturers
-Coming soon!
+The concept of instinctual gestures for point and commit is in sync with that for direct manipulation.
+What gestures users suppose to perform on a 3D object are guided by the design of UI affordance.
+A small control point would motivate users to pinch with 2 thumb and index finger, while a large object makes users to manipulate with 5 finger gab.

 ![](images/Instinctual-Gestures-Far-720px.jpg)<br>

 ## Symmetric design between hands and 6 DoF controller
-Coming soon!
+The Point and Commit concept is firstly created and defined for the Mixed Reality Portal, where users wear an immersive headset and interact with the 3d object via motion controllers.
+The motion controllers shoot out rays for pointing and manipulating far objects.
+There are buttons on the controllers for further committing different functionalities.
+We leverage the interaction model of rays and apply them on both hands to achieve the goal of symmetric design.
+With this design, users who are familiar with MRP won't need to learn another interaction model for far pointing and manipulation while first time using HoloLen 2, and vice versa.

 ![](images/Symmetric-Design-For-Rays-720px.jpg)<br>